Christ Church, Lancaster

 Christ Church is in Wyresdale Road, Lancaster, Lancashire, England.
 It is an active Anglican parish church in the deanery of Lancaster and Morecambe, the archdeaconry of Lancaster, and the diocese of Blackburn.
 The church is recorded in the National Heritage List for England as a designated Grade II listed building.

 History

 Christ Church was built between 1855 and 1857 to a design by the London architect Henry Martin.
 It was built as a chapel for Lancaster Grammar School and the local workhouse.
 The church was paid for and endowed by Samuel Gregson, a local industrialist and MP.
 In 1889 a south aisle was added, designed by the local architects Paley and Austin.
 It provided 152 seats, and cost about £1,000.
 In 1894–95 a west baptistry was added by the same practice, then known as Paley, Austin and Paley.
 The same practice (by now Austin and Paley) converted the organ chamber into the Storey chapel, the organ having been moved into the south transept.
 In 1919 a war memorial was installed in the churchyard.
 It was in Derbyshire stone, 25 ft high, and cost £400.
 This was designed by Henry Paley, then trading as Austin, Paley and Austin.

+In 1899/1900 the church had a rugby league team, Christ Church Hornets which played in the Westmorland League.
+It isn't clear where they played, but match reports describe the ground as sloping.